yochaigal/newschoolrevolution/_posts/2020-12-01-the-why-of-cairn.md

 When Into The Odd's successor, [Electric Bastionland](https://bastionlandpress.com/) came out, it was like finding a room in my head that I didn't realize had been there all along; a light had been switched on, and the cobwebs dusted away.
 The _Failed Careers_ alone are worth the price of admission; I could stare at the book's glorious art all day.
 As an aside, if I could remake Cairn, I'd probably do something akin to [this](https://aboleth-overlords.com/?s=backgrounds) excellent series of EB-inspired Backgrounds taken from Knave.
 Ah, well.

 Putting aside the beauty of the game's character generation (I could write a whole post just about that), the advice found in the GM section was like a lightning rod to my brain.
 Chris delivered answers to questions that had plagued me for years, and did so in his succinct, matter-of-fact way.
-"Wow much information should I give the players?", I might wonder.
+"How much information should I give the players?", I might wonder.

 And he'd say, "_What do secrets really give us?
 Aren't we better off without them?
 If these kinds of games are meant to be about choice, how can one truly choose freely without maximal information?_"